HR-CMGT/Minor-GDD-Unity/classes/01_basics1.md

 >   - Place a few new floors, some more coins and enemies
 >   - Check out which sprites are available in Class1/Graphics/Textures/PNG and see if you can use those to make new objects for the game
 >   - Get some new sounds and implement them
+>   - Done with the game, and you wanna explore?
+Try out different 2D components, like very useful [Platform Effector](https://docs.unity3d.com/Manual/class-PlatformEffector2D.html), create some 2D objects with RigidBodies and connect them with the different [2D Joints](https://docs.unity3d.com/Manual/Joints2D.html).
+Make organic looking hills and slopes with [Sprite Shape](https://docs.unity3d.com/Packages/com.unity.2d.spriteshape@10.0/manual/index.html).
+See if you can make a level with [Tilemaps](https://docs.unity3d.com/Manual/class-Tilemap.html).

 ### Tips:
 Don't forget to install Cinemachine and Input System!
 You'll get errors and the project won't run if you don't